lupyuen/lupyuen.github.io/src/zig.md

 Any rewrites of these projects will need to __incorporate the updates__ very quickly.
 Which makes the maintenance of the rewritten projects super painful.

-TODO

-And we can't afford to make any code changes to the C code, in case the upstream code changes (e.g. new LoRaWAN Regions)

-So best way to maintain and extend them is to compile with Zig

-In future might be possible to build LoRaWAN IoT Apps in Zig

-LoRaWAN is [__Time Critical__](https://gist.github.com/lupyuen/1d96b24c6bf5164cba652d903eedb9d1), we can't change any code that might break the compliance with the LoRaWAN Spec
+(FYI: LoRaWAN is [__Time Critical__](https://gist.github.com/lupyuen/1d96b24c6bf5164cba652d903eedb9d1), we can't change any code that might break the compliance with the LoRaWAN Spec)

+_So we'll have to keep the projects intact in C, but compile them with Zig Compiler instead?_

+Yep, probably the best way to maintain and extend these Complex IoT Projects is to __compile them as-is with Zig__.

+TODO: Zig Apps

 # What's Next